sandokim/DeeplearningKnowledge/SURE.md

 and e ∼ N (0, σ2 Im) is an additive white Gaussian noise.
 For example, when H is a blur operator, it is a deblurring problem, and when H is an anti-aliasing filtering followed by sub-sampling it is a super-resolution (SR) problem.

 Image restoration problems represented by (1) are usually ill-posed, in the sense that fitting the measurements y alone is not enough for a successful reconstruction of x.
 Therefore, the use of some prior assumptions on x is inevitable.

+### Super reslution 문제

+However, in order to perform well, the CNNs require that the observation model at test time is the exact model used in the training phase.
+For instance, in the SR task, it is common to train the CNNs to reconstruct x from y that is observed using a bicubic down-sampling kernel [9, 22].
+But when examined on other down-sampling kernels these networks perform very poorly [1, 35, 44]